Australian Embassy

 Travelling to Australia

-Dual national Australian citizens are reminded that they’re required to enter and leave Australia on an Australian passport.
-Dual nationals travelling to Australia on a foreign passport may experience issues and delays, for example airlines may not allow an individual to board a plane to Australia without an Australian passport.
-Further information can be found on multiple Australian government official websites at:
+Dual citizens travelling to Australia on a foreign passport may experience issues and delays.
+For example, airlines may not allow an individual to board a plane to Australia without an Australian passport.
+Further information can be found on the following websites:

 Citizenship and Visas

 The Australian Embassy in Ireland does not process visa or citizenship applications.
-Staff at the Embassy in Ireland are unable to assist with visa enquiries.
-All non Australian citizens need a visa to eter Australia apart from New Zealand Citizens who do not need a visa to enter Australia.
+Staff at the Embassy in Ireland are unable to assist with visa, migration, or citizenship enquiries.

 Tourism